ForNeVeR/catberry-ts/Readme.md

 Cloning
 -------
-This repository uses git submodules, so you should clone it recursively.
+This repository uses git submodules, so you should clone it recursively:

+    git clone --recursive <git-repo-url>

 Initial definitions
 -------------------